 Cover design by Sarah Bolles, Sarah Bolles Design, and Dany Galgani, SGI Technical Publications.

 New Features in This Guide

-This revision of the OpenVault Operator's and Administrator's Guide supports the OpenVault release 1.4.
-The following updates have been made:
+This revision of the OpenVault Operator's and Administrator's Guide supports the OpenVault release 1.4.1.
+The following updates were made for the 1.4.1 release: